arash-bahariye/search-pro/README.md

 ## Description

-This program is designed to able user to insert a text and revice the Correspondent results in the same way as google-
+This program is designed to able user to insert a text and revice the Correspondent results in the same way as of google.

 ## Features